-72 out of the 73 non-compliant samples have been notified by the MSAs through the rapid alert system for dangerous non-food products - as of 11 July 2019.
+72 out of the 73 non-compliant samples have been notified by the MSAs through the rapid alert system for dangerous non-food products.
 As indicated further above, all information can be found within the European Commission's "Safety Gate".